Also known as Ace Combat X2

 - Path of Most Resistance: The mission where you fly a 747 in a ravine offers you a long path with flak and proximity-triggered mines or a short one with AAA and missiles.
 Choose your poison.

-- Private Military Contractors: Return in here, with the player(s) employed by Martinez Security.
+- Private Military Contractors: Returns to the series here, with the player(s) employed by Martinez Security.

 - Real Men Fly Pink Raptors: One of the unlockable paint schemes for the X-02 Wyvern is pink.